Turning Points: 20 Years of New Voices in Jewellery

 Imogen Belfield continues to push the boundaries with her jewellery collections, developing new designs each season whilst continuing to advance popular signature pieces.
 Taking inspiration from nature, science and architecture, Imogen Belfield is known for her distinct style of mark making in metal: a fusion between fluidity and texture.
 She creates unique jewellery sculptures ranging from cascading golden nugget pendants encrusted with precious stones, to statement 'rockesque' rings.
 Imogen's textural and organic designs are instantly recognisable, one-of-a-kind creations that are handmade in the UK.

 Since breaking into the world of fashion and jewellery in 2010, Imogen’s covetable pieces have won the attention from a plethora of super stars: Angela Bassett, Olivia Colman, Sophie Turner, Beyoncé, Nicole Scherzinger, Lorde, Uma Thurman, Reece King, Madonna, Kim Kardashian and Rita Ora.
 Imogen’s jewellery has also been featured in films: most recently Black Panther - Wakanda Forever, creating Oscar winning pieces for Angela Bassett’s character Queen Ramonda.
 Previously creating jewellery for Ridley Scott’s ‘The Counsellor’, worn by Cameron Diaz; in television series: Netflix’s ‘The Chilling Adventures of Sabrina’, worn by Tati Gabrielle; music videos: Duran Duran’s ‘Girl Panic’ worn by Naomi Campbell, Helena Christensen, Yasmin Le Bon, Cindy Crawford and Eva Herzigova.
 Belfield's designs have further acquired prominent press in Vogue, ELLE, Harper's Bazaar and WWD, amongst others.
-The collections have been snapped up by renowned stockists worldwide including Selfridges, Reinhold Jewelers, Harrods, Harvey Nichols and Selfridges, to name a few.
+The collections have been snapped up by renowned stockists worldwide including Selfridges, Reinhold Jewelers, Harrods and Harvey Nichols, to name a few.

 Over the years, Imogen has received many accolades including ‘Best in Gold’ at the COUTURE Design Awards with her show-stopping ‘Amazonian’ gold and diamond necklace.
 This year she was shortlisted for the Drapers Awards and Accessories Brand of the Year.
 Most notably she received recognition in the industry by becoming a graduate of the British Fashion Council’s Rock Vault at London Fashion Week curated by Stephen Webster.